 That said, here are some of the models I use in my Human-Centred innovation approach.
 Some are predictable and common ones, but there are also a couple of less traditional inclusions.

-Let's jump into those models - as always, please click into them for more practical techniques and examples of how to use them.
+As always, please click into each for more practical techniques and examples of how to use them.
 And join up as a member to save them to your personal Latticework and use our Learn function to embed them to memory.

 Personas are commonly used in this process to empathise with parts of your audience.
 That said, I've seen them used as shortcuts with no empathy at all and worse, as stereotypes.